Things To Do

 Matapa

-A traditional dish made with cassava leaves, peanuts, and coconut milk, usually served with fish or meat.
+A creamy dish made from cassava leaves, peanuts and coconut milk, often served with rice and prawns; find it in local family-run eateries.

 Food Markets